annacnelson/annacnelson.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 My field of research is mathematical biology, and I am primarily interested in simulating, modeling, and analyzing mechanistic mathematical models of neurological and physiological phenomena.
 In particular, I develop and use tools in dynamical systems, statistical physics, and stochastic processes to understand how polymerization impacts physiological processes like blood clot formation and neuronal injury.
-I am a Phillip Griffiths Assistant Research Professor in the [Department of Mathematics](https://math.duke.edu/ "Department of Mathematics") at Duke University, where I am working with [Veronica Ciocanel](https://services.math.duke.edu/~ciocanel/ "Veronica Ciocanel").
+I am an Assistant Professor of Mathematics in the [Department of Mathematics & Statistics](https://math.unm.edu) at the University of New Mexico.

-Prior to Duke, I completed my Ph.D. in mathematics in the [Department of Mathematics](https://math.utah.edu "Department of Mathematics") at the University of Utah under the supervision of [Aaron L. Fogelson](https://math.utah.edu/~fogelson "Aaron L. Fogelson" ).
+Prior to UNM, I was a Phillip Griffiths and William W. Elliott Assistant Research Professor in the [Department of Mathematics](https://math.duke.edu/ "Department of Mathematics") at Duke University, where I am working with [Veronica Ciocanel](https://services.math.duke.edu/~ciocanel/ "Veronica Ciocanel").
+I completed my Ph.D. in mathematics in the [Department of Mathematics](https://math.utah.edu "Department of Mathematics") at the University of Utah under the supervision of [Aaron L. Fogelson](https://math.utah.edu/~fogelson "Aaron L. Fogelson" ).

 Outside of mathematics, I enjoy [disc golf](https://www.pdga.com/player/149354), hiking, baking, traveling, and playing/directing [handbells](/assets/pdf/MathematicsOfBellRinging_2020Talk.pdf).

  <hr/>

 ##### Upcoming Activities<br/>
-* October 2024, Participant, [AIM SQuaRE for research collaboration](https://aimath.org/programs/squares/), Pasadena, CA
-* November 2024, Invited participant [NITMB Workshop on Random Dynamical Systems, with applications in biology](https://www.nitmb.org/random-dynamical-systems), Chicago, IL
 * January 2025, Co-organizer and speaker, [Joint Mathematics Meeting](https://jointmathematicsmeetings.org/jmm), Seattle, WA
 * January 2025, Invited participant, [ICERM Workshop on Patterns, Dynamics, and Data in Complex Systems](https://icerm.brown.edu/program/topical_workshop/tw-25-pddcs), Providence, RI
 * March 2025, Invited speaker, [AMS Spring Southeastern Sectional Meeting](https://www.ams.org/meetings/sectional/2324_program.html), Clemson, SC